Kade-Peay/GenreClustering/README.md

     - This is the standard, single-threaded version of the k-means clustering that processes sequentially.
 This is the baseline C++ implementation using vectors to assign poitns to the clusters and update the centroids over the fixed 100 epochs.
 2. Parallel Shared Memory CPU
     - This version parallelizes the k-means clustering algorithm using OpenMP to distribute the work across CPU cores.
 It has two parallel regions: Cluster aassignment via a nearest-neighbor search and the statistical reduction for centroid updates.
 It maintains thread safety using OpenMP's reduction operations while keeping the same base algorithm from the serial implementation.
-3. Parallel CUDA GPU
+3. Shared Memory CUDA GPU
-    - This version parallelises the algorithm by using CUDA to offload the computation to the GPU.
+    - This version parallelises the algorithm by using CUDA to offload the computation of assigning points to clusters to the GPU.
+Accumulating points for the computation of new centroids is a scenario to use reduction.
+But for the purpose of only using GPU it was only implemented in the Distributed Memory GPU option where we combined all techniques.
 4. Distributed Memory CPU
     - This verision uses MPI and OpenMP to implement a distributed-memory parallelism across the nodes with shared-memory within the nodes.
 Rank 0 handles I/O and broadcasts the initial centroids while work gets distributed with MPI_Scatter.
 5. Distributed Memory GPU